dcarral/atom-ruby-test-switcher/README.md

 \* Notice that if the target file is already opened, both commands simply switch to it.

+## Configuration settings

+The following configuration settings are exposed:

+- Create test file if none is found (default: `false`).

+  If enabled, a new text editor is opened when switching to inexistent test files.
+If disabled, no text editors are opened.

 ## Installation

 From the command line: